The Most Dangerous Roads in the World

 Guoliang Tunnel, China

 Leave the monster truck at home for this one.
-The inside of this 1.2 kilometre-long road tunnel is just 16 feet tall and 13 feet metres wide.
+The inside of this 1.2 kilometre-long road tunnel is just 5 metres tall and 4 metres wide.
 You’ll find it in the Taihang Mountains of Henan Province, China.
 It was constructed in 1977 by 13 locals, although the reason that it took five years to build is that several villagers died on the job.
 There are 30 “windows” carved out of the rock, but we don’t recommend stopping for a selfie.
 And if the thought of driving through this particular tunnel gives you chills, consider this: Before it was built, locals from the village it connects to used a ladder to get back and forth.

 Zojila Pass, India

-A nine kilometre road 11,500 feet above sea level, this Himalayan highway connects Ladakh and Kashmir.
-The uneven road surface means it’s only really suitable for off-road vehicles, and during the colder months, wind, snow and rain make this road even more of a challenge.
-This is another place where it’s probably best not to look down; at some points, there’s a sheer drop of several thousand yards down to the valleys below.
+A nine-kilometre road 11,500 feet above sea level, this Himalayan highway connects Ladakh and Kashmir.
+The uneven road surface means it’s only really suitable for off-road vehicles, and during the colder months, wind, snow and rain turn the terrain into one of the most dangerous roads in the world.
+This is another place where it’s probably best not to look down; at some points, there’s a sheer drop of several thousand metres to the valleys below.

 Planning a visit to Delhi or Mumbai?
 Check out these helpful hints for Canadians travelling to India for the first time.